Popdynio/popdyn/README.md

 Library for simulation of population dynamics.

 Allows to simulate the interaction between specific groups in a population, calculating the amount of members for each group along the time.
-The transitions between groups are defined using probabilistic rules, and the result is obtained throw the solution of the differential equations involved in the process.
+The transitions between groups are defined using probabilistic rules, and the result is obtained through the solution of the differential equations involved in the process.

 ## Installing